less than

 That's where private health insurance comes in.

-But, as we've seen, it's important to find a health fund that has a good number of medical professionals who take part in their Gap Scheme near to where you live.
+As we've seen, it's important to find a health fund that has a good number of medical professionals participating in their Gap Scheme near to where you live.

-It's worth taking the time to compare policies and find one that matches your current lifestyle and your medical needs.
+This is why it's worth taking the time to compare policies to find one that matches your current lifestyle, your medical needs – and your household budget.

 How can I find a policy to eliminate gap fees?